lucee/lucee-docs/docs/04.guides/08.lucee-5/03.access-modifiers/page.md

 Lucee already supports access modifiers for functions, but with Lucee 4 this was limited to functions,

-Since Lucee 5, access modifiers are also supported for for variables.
+Since Lucee 5, access modifiers are also supported for variables.

 Access modifiers can be defined for all variables defined within the body of a component, for example: